Woodham Academy: Woodham Academy: September 2012 to present

 In March 2012, the school announced it would be submitting a request to turn the school into an academy.
-In July 2012, it opened its Sports Academy which aims to offer "high quality coaching opportunities to elite athletes in a range of sports" The school introduced a new uniform in September 2012 for the new Academy, which was updated in 2022 with new ties.
+In July 2012, it opened its sports academy.

-In July 2021 it was announced that Woodham was amongst 50 schools nationally to be considered for a major rebuild, partial rebuild or refurbishment under the School Rebuilding Programme with the Government's decision expected early 2022.
-Woodham Academy's new building officially opened to students on Monday 9th September 2024, marking the beginning of the 2024-25 academic year.
+In July 2021 it was announced that Woodham was amongst 50 schools nationally to be considered for a major rebuild, partial rebuild or refurbishment under the School Rebuilding Programme with the Government's decision expected in 2022.
+Woodham Academy's new building officially opened to students on Monday 9 September 2024, marking the beginning of the 2024-25 academic year.